 That’s why learning how to cope with stress is crucial for those with diabetes.

-Here are few tips to manage stress if you have diabetes:
+Here are a few tips to manage stress if you have diabetes:

 Choose a specific time to go to bed that will allow you to sleep for 6-8 hours.
 Consistency along with getting enough sleep will help you reduce stress.

-To avoid stress in days when you don’t have enough time to exercise, break it into more manageable amounts.
-For example, to meet the daily goal of 30 minutes of exercise, schedule a ten minute walk after each meal.
+To avoid stress on days when you don’t have enough time to exercise, break it into more manageable amounts.
+For example, to meet the daily goal of 30 minutes of exercise, schedule a ten-minute walk after each meal.
 In that way, you will reach your goal without feeling stressed about it.